Tags: IOMP Faculty

 Brian Frost is currently the Director of the Professional Industrial-Organizational Psychology Master’s Program (IOMP) where he both teaches and manages the administrative responsibilities of the program.
 He joined the faculty of the Psychology Department at the University of Georgia in 2015 after spending the previous twelve years as a talent strategy consultant and consulting manager.
 Brian’s consulting experience encompasses nearly…

-Dr. Hoffman is planning on admitting a doctoral student for Fall 2025 Mailing Address: 125 Baldwin Street, Athens, GA 30602 Education Ph.D.
+Dr. Hoffman is accepting PhD students for 2026 admissions Mailing Address: 125 Baldwin Street, Athens, GA 30602 Education Ph.D.
 University of Tennessee, Knoxville, 2007 Research Interests Dr. Hoffman’s primary research interests revolve around leadership, personnel selection, and the assessment of human performance.
-Specifically, he studies the traits and behaviors associated with leadership, the use of assessment centers and…
+Specifically, he studies the traits and behaviors associated with leadership, the use of assessment centers and 360 Feedback in…

-*Dr. Clark is not accepting PhD students for 2025 admissions* Education Ph.D., Wayne State University, 2010 Research Interests My research interests fall under the broad topic of employee well-being.
+Dr. Clark is accepting PhD students for 2026 admissions Education Ph.D., Wayne State University, 2010 Research Interests My research interests fall under the broad topic of employee well-being.
 I study topics including overwork and workaholism, work-family dynamics, and effects of stressors on health and well-being outcomes.
 Selected Publications Clark, M. A. (2024).
-Never Not Working: Why the Always-On Culture is Bad for Business--and How…
+Never Not Working: Why the Always-On Culture is Bad for Business--and How to…